delight-im/PHP-Auth/README.md

 }
 ```

-In any case, after the user’s password has been changed, you should send an email to their account’s primary email address as an out-of-band notification informing the user about this critical change.
+In any case, after the user’s password has been changed, you should send an email to their account’s primary email address as an out-of-band notification informing the account owner about this critical change.

 ### Changing the current user's email address